-Section 16(a) Beneficial Ownership Reporting Compliance
+Section 16 Beneficial Ownership Reporting Compliance

-Section 16(a) of the Exchange Act requires our directors, executive officers and persons who own more than 10% of any class of our registered equity securities, which we collectively refer to as our reporting persons, to report to the SEC on a timely basis their initiation status as a reporting person and any changes in their respective beneficial ownership of our registered equity securities.
+Section 16 of the Exchange Act requires our directors, executive officers and persons who own more than 10% of our Class A Common Stock or Class B Common Stock, which we collectively refer to as our reporting persons, to report to the SEC on a timely basis their initiation status as a reporting person and any changes in their respective beneficial ownership of our registered equity securities.

-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations from our reporting persons, we believe that during 2016, all of our reporting persons complied with all applicable SEC filing requirements under Section 16(a) of the Exchange Act.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations from our reporting persons, we believe that during 2017, all of our reporting persons complied with all applicable SEC filing requirements under Section 16 of the Exchange Act.